derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/06/2022 16:41:41 : 3 Database Admins walked into a NoSQL bar.
+30/06/2022 16:23:24 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-An SEO expert walks into a bar, bars, pub, public house, Irish pub, tavern, bartender, beer, liquor, wine, alcohol, spirits...
+In C we had to code our own bugs.
+In C++ we can inherit them.
 <!-- replace-with-joke ends -->